charwick/helipad/README.md

 The following libraries are optional but recommended:

+* Jupyter and Ipywidgets (to run Helipad in Jupyter notebooks)
 * PMW (for tooltips)
 * NetworkX (for network analysis)
 * Readline and Code (for the debug console)